-1 (ii) for a marijuana product sold as a capsule, no more than 100 milligrams of THC per capsule and no 2 more than 800 milligrams of THC per package.
-3 (iii) for a marijuana product sold as a tincture, no more than 800 milligrams of THC; 4 (iv) for a marijuana product sold as an edible or a food product, no more than 100 milligrams of THC.
-A 5 single serving of an edible marijuana product may not exceed 10 milligrams of THC.
-6 (v)(iv) -for a marijuana product sold as a topical product, a concentration of no more than 6% THC 7 and no more than 800 milligrams of THC per package; 8 (vi)(v) for a marijuana product sold as a suppository or transdermal patch, no more than 100 milligrams 9 of THC per suppository or transdermal patch and no more than 800 milligrams of THC per package; and 10 (vii)(vi) for any other marijuana product, no more than 800 milligrams of THC.
-11 (c) A dispensary may sell marijuana or marijuana products having higher THC potency levels than 12 described in subsection (8) to registered cardholders.
-13 (9) A licensee or employee is prohibited from conducting a transaction that would result in a 14 consumer or registered cardholder exceeding the personal possession amounts set forth in 16-12-106 and 15 [section 21].
-16 17 NEW SECTION.
+- 4 (b) Except as provided in subsection (8)(c), for purposes of this chapter, a single package is limited 5 to: - (i) for marijuana sold as flower, 1 ounce of usable marijuana.
+The total potential psychoactive THC of marijuana flower may not exceed 35%. - 8 (ii) for a marijuana product sold as a capsule, no more than 100 milligrams of THC per capsule and no 9 more than 800 milligrams of THC per package. - (iii) for a marijuana product sold as a tincture, no more than 800 milligrams of THC; - (iv) for a marijuana product sold as an edible or a food product, no more than 100 milligrams of THC.
+A single serving of an edible marijuana product may not exceed 10 milligrams of THC. - (v) for a marijuana product sold as a topical product, a concentration of no more than 6% THC and no more than 800 milligrams of THC per package; - (vi) for a marijuana product sold as a suppository or transdermal patch, no more than 100 milligrams of THC per suppository or transdermal patch and no more than 800 milligrams of THC per package; and - (vii) for any other marijuana product, no more than 800 milligrams of THC. - (c) A dispensary may sell marijuana or marijuana products having higher THC potency levels than described in subsection (8) to registered cardholders. - (9) A licensee or employee is prohibited from conducting a transaction that would result in a consumer or registered cardholder exceeding the personal possession amounts set forth in 16-12-106 and [section 24 16].

+NEW SECTION.
 Section 6.
-Combined-use marijuana licensing requirements.
-(1) The 18 department may issue a total of eight combined-use marijuana licenses to entities that are: 19 (a) a federally recognized tribe located in the state; or 20 (b) a business entity that is majority-owned by a federally recognized tribe located in the state.
-21 (2) A combined-use marijuana license consists of one tier 1 canopy license and one dispensary 22 license allowing for the operation of a dispensary.
-Cultivation and dispensary facilities must be located at the 23 same licensed premises.
-24 (3) A combined-use marijuana licensee shall operate its cultivation and dispensary facilities on land 25 that is located: 26 (a) within 25 air-miles of the exterior boundary of the associated tribal reservation; and 27 (b) in a county that has satisfied the local government approval provisions in 16-12-301.
-28 (4) An applicant under this section must satisfy all licensing requirements under this chapter and is
+Combined-use marijuana licensing -- requirements.
+(1) The department may issue a total of eight combined-use marijuana licenses to entities that are:

+- (a) a federally recognized tribe located in the state; or - (b) a business entity that is majority-owned by a federally recognized tribe located in the state. - (2) A combined-use marijuana license consists of one tier 1 canopy license and one dispensary license allowing for the operation of a dispensary.
+Cultivation and dispensary facilities must be located at the same licensed premises.
-1 subject to all fees and taxes associated with the cultivation and sale of marijuana or marijuana products 2 provided for in this chapter.

-- (5) A license granted under this section must be operated in compliance with all requirements imposed under this chapter. - (6) After a tribe or a majority-owned business of that tribe is licensed under this section, that tribe or another majority-owned business of that tribe may not obtain another combined-use license until the prior license is relinquished, lapses, or is revoked by the department.
+- (3) A combined-use marijuana licensee shall operate its cultivation and dispensary facilities on land that is located: - (a) within 25 air-miles of the exterior boundary of the associated tribal reservation; and - (b) in a county that has satisfied the local government approval provisions in 16-12-301. - (4) An applicant under this section must satisfy all licensing requirements under this chapter and is subject to all fees and taxes associated with the cultivation and sale of marijuana or marijuana products provided for in this chapter. - (5) A license granted under this section must be operated in compliance with all requirements imposed under this chapter. - (6) After a tribe or a majority-owned business of that tribe is licensed under this section, that tribe or another majority-owned business of that tribe may not obtain another combined-use license until the prior license is relinquished, lapses, or is revoked by the department.